Head of the Harbor, New York: Government

 As of April 2024, the Mayor of Head of the Harbor is Michael Utevsky, the Deputy Mayor is Lisa Davidson, and the Village Trustees are Jeffrey D. Fischer, Judith C. Ogden, and Daniel White.

+The local Head of the Harbor Police Department covers the village.

+The vast majority of the village is served by the St. James fire department, however the northern part is covered by Stony Brook Fire Department.